How to Read the Dashboard

 - China’s coal consumption has recovered from its lows, with minor variations around the normal level.

-- Per Bloomberg consensus, 2020 earnings-per-share (EPS) estimates have improved slightly from their lows for both the US (S&P 500) and globally (MSCI World).
+- Per Bloomberg consensus, 2020 earnings-per-share estimates have improved slightly from their lows for both the US (based on the S&P 500 Index) and world (MSCI World Index).
 But the market remains focused on 2021 earnings, with US stocks trading at about 20 times earnings and global stocks at about 19 times.